abductedPlatypus/abductedplatypus.github.io/_posts/2017-04-14-dither-brushes.markdown

 # Recommendations
 Experiment!
 That's the best way of knowing what you can do with these brushes.
 But I will give you some general advice.

 * Don't use the brushes right away, only use them if you need to dither large areas.
+That way you will keep some precision.
 * Decide which color will be drawn as background and which color you will use in your foreground and keep to that for your entire object.
-If you don't you will come in situations where you are drawing the same color as both background and background, which removes the dither effect.
+If you don't you might get into situations where you are drawing the same color as both foreground and background, removing the dither effect.
-* If your object's grid doesn't line up with an object behind it consider moving the pattern you drew a few pixels, or use several of the primitive 2-pixel brushes to fix it.
+* If your object's grid doesn't line up with an object behind it consider moving the pattern you drew a few pixels, or fix it with a regular brush.
 This will take some work, but make sure your object doesn't blend together with whatever is behind it.
 * Zoom out often to see if you are not doing something that takes a lot of time to fix.
 * While idealistic, I would love to see more HD pixel art, and to make such a thing feasable I think we need tools like that.